kanishka-sharma9/ReArc-poet/README.md

 # ReArc-poet
-A turkish style AI poet system with reflection capabilities for content critic and regeneration
+A turkish style AI poet system with highly **Optimized** reflection capabilities for content critic and regeneration